hasu234/Image_Classifier/README.md

 ```
 docker exec -it <container id> bash
 ```
-You will get a Linux like command-line interface
+You will get a Linux-like command-line interface
 * Running the project
 ```
-# for training your data
+# For training on your data
 python train.py /path/to/dataset_directory

 # for running inference